Insular2895/ASCII/README.md

 banners/Robin.txt
 ```

-You can display one of them by name:
+You can display one by name:

 ```bash
 python3 show_banner.py Goku